Bad Waldsee: Transport

 The city is connected by intercity bus to Bad Wurzach, Leutkirch and Ravensburg by the Bodensee-Oberschwaben Verkehrsverbund.
 Bad Waldsee is on the B-30 highway.
 Bad Waldsee has its own airport for small craft, though the nearest major airport is Friedrichshafen Airport.

 Local Businesses

-The most well known firms in Bad Waldsee are Hymer and the Walz Mail-Order Company.
+Firms in Bad Waldsee include Hymer and the Walz Mail-Order Company.
 Hymer is a manufacturer of campers and mobile homes and employs over 1,000 people in the city.
 The Walz Firm specializes in mail-order baby articles.
 The third largest industry in the city are the local spas such as Maximilianbad, Elisabethenbad, Mayenbad and also the Waldsee-Therme.

 Leisure and sports facilities

 The Waldsee-Therme is a 1994 opened thermal and therapy center.
 It is fed from Swabias hottest source.
 The water comes with nearly 65 °C from the depth.
 There is also the adventure climbing park-pine wood with nine courses and the "Stadtsee active way" with fitness equipment and a dance chimes.